Boose77/resume_skills/README.md

 ## <ins>Endpoint Security</ins>
 ### *Group Policy* -
 I create and have a hand in all group policies that are created and affect the endpoints.
 In preparation for our Windows 11 deployment i went through every GPO being applied to endpoints and created 1 single GPO with modern settings.
 I was able to clean up over 70 outdated, duplicate, or bad GPOs being applied to our endpoints.
+### *Local Password Administrator Solution* -
+Helped implement LAPS into our environment.
+I deploy the software via SCCM both by task sequence and through the software center.
+I manage the settings for LAPS by group policy.
 ### *AppLocker* -
 I helped bring AppLocker into our company to help move towards our zero trust policy.
 We block all applications that run out of AppData and make allowances based on research.
 ### *MalwareBytes* -